Module 5: Agent & LLM evaluations (Evals)

 3. Click on a trace that has the simple scorer columns filled (contains_expected, has_numeric_result, response_length) — the rest should be null at this point.
 You’ll see the detailed view with the Assessments sidebar:

-MLflow trace detail showing inputs outputs span timeline and Assessments sidebar with Feedback and Expectations
+MLflow trace detail showing inputs outputs span sequence and Assessments sidebar with Feedback and Expectations

 Exercise 6: Run LLM-as-a-Judge evaluation

 Deterministic scorers catch surface-level issues, but can’t assess whether a response is actually helpful.
+A deterministic scorer sees "FHA" in the response and passes—but can’t detect if the agent gave incorrect rate information or violated compliance guidelines.
 For that, you need LLM-as-a-Judge, using an LLM to evaluate the quality of another LLM’s output.

 LLM judge scorers